The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 A Table of Contents can help you organize the topics you want to cover in your written procurement procedures from beginning to end.

-You should lay out how your procurement with federal funding is handled from the purchase requisition stage all the way to the end of the procurement.
+Lay out how you handle your procurement with federal funding from the purchase requisition stage to the end of the procurement.

 The Table of Contents can include major categories like: